-- Marriage

-- Widow/widower/widowed
+- Your legal spouse

-- Your dependent children - yours or your spouse's
+- Your dependent children - yours or your spouse's or partner's

 - Dependent children must be:

 - Under 26 years of age

 - Dependent children include:

 - Natural children

 - Stepchildren

 - Adopted children including those placed with you for adoption

 - Foster children

 - Children you are responsible for under a qualified medical support order or court order

 - Grandchildren in your legal custody

 You may continue coverage for a disabled child past the age limit shown above.
-See the Special coverage options after your plan coverage ends section for more information.
+See the Continuation of coverage for other reasons in the Special coverage options after your plan coverage ends section for more information.